Manual Execution Time (MET)

 You can change the default setting to input a MET value manually.

 For example, you have a parent flow with 5 minutes set for its MET.

 If you include a sub-flow with 15 min MET, the parent flow’s MET will remain for 5 minutes.

 To change MET type:

 Uncheck the MET Auto option by clicking on the box.

 Input any value between 0 and 1000000 minutes in the field that appears to the right of the unchecked MET Auto option.

-If the field is left blank, red text will appear under it saying “This field is required.”
+If the field is left blank, the red text will appear under it saying “This field is required.”.